TrackerControl/auto-app-consent/README.md

 ## Motivation / Background

-The ultimate aim is to help app developers configure SDKs in more privacy-preserving ways, and automatically asks users for consent when required.
+The ultimate aim is to help app developers configure SDKs in more privacy-preserving ways, and automatically ask users for consent when required.

 The background of this that our research at Oxford found that less than 4% of Android apps implement any form of consent: <https://www.usenix.org/conference/soups2021/presentation/kollnig>